AdobeDocs/experience-manager-screens.en/help/user-guide/kickstart-for-aem-screens.md

 ### Registering a Device and Assigning Device to a Display {#registering-device}

-You need to register your device using the AEM dashboard.
+Register your device using the AEM dashboard.

 >[!IMPORTANT]
 >Chrome OS player can be installed as Chrome Browser plugin in developer mode without requiring actual chrome player device.
 For installation, follow the steps below: